Rogue River Hike and Glamp Trip

 Q: Does everything for the trip go down the river with the group?

 Everything for the trip will go down the river.
-When you pack a dry bag at our shop, that will be all of your stuff for the duration of the trip.
+When you pack a dry bag, that will be all of your stuff for the duration of the trip.
 Please consider wearing a small backpack or hydration pack on the trail so you can carry a few layers and anything else you may want between raft stops.

 Q: What is your cancellation policy?